 If I really want to pivot into a different industry, I need to take a cut.
 The same goes for most people.
 Nobody is going to hire someone with no experience, who they don’t know, for the same bucks, no matter how well you’ve performed elsewhere.

-Through this particular job hunt process, I was able to not only write a post that might help overqualified people win a job they desire, but also figure out where my own pay cut limitations lie.
+Through this particular job hunt process, I was able to write a post that might help overqualified people win a job they desire.
+In addition, I figured out where my own pay cut limitations lie.
 The idea of joining an exciting new company is interesting, but the economics have to be reasonable.

-Main point: Just like how you don’t know your true risk tolerance until you start losing money in a bear market, you don’t really know how much less you are willing to “work for your passion” until you’re faced with making a very real decision.
+Main point: You don’t know your true risk tolerance until you start losing money in a bear market.
+In addition, you don’t really know how much less you are willing to “work for your passion” until you’re faced with making a very real decision.